Andrew Harwood, MS LLPC

 upd.
 2026

-Many people come to therapy after feeling misunderstood, pathologized, or shaped by systems that never fully saw them.
-My work centers trauma recovery, nervous system safety, and the freedom to explore your identity, beliefs, and story.Therapy with me is collaborative - not hierarchical.I bring clinical training and trauma-informed structure.
-You bring lived experience and knowledge of your own life.We work together to make meaning, build internal support, and move toward the life you want.
+Many people come to therapy after years of feeling misunderstood, pathologized, dismissed, or shaped by environments that never fully saw them.
+My work centers trauma recovery, nervous system safety, reconnecting with yourself outside of survival mode, and the freedom to explore your identity, beliefs, and story.Therapy with me is collaborative - not hierarchical.I bring clinical training, trauma-informed structure, and therapeutic guidance.
+You bring lived experience and knowledge of your own life.Together, we work to understand what your mind, body, and nervous system have been carrying, then build a life that feels more grounded, connected, and authentic to you.

 I most often support adults navigating:• Complex trauma or CPTSD